Table of Contents

 What is an echocardiogram?

-An echocardiogram is an ultrasound scan of the heart that provides detailed images of the heart’s structure and function.
-It is widely used in general cardiology to assess how well the heart is pumping blood and to detect heart valve disorders.
+An echocardiogram is a non-invasive ultrasound scan that provides detailed, real-time images of the heart’s structure and function.
+It allows cardiologists to assess how effectively the heart is pumping, evaluate the size and thickness of the heart chambers, and detect abnormalities such as valve disease or structural defects.

 How is it performed?

-A small probe is placed on your chest, which emits high-frequency sound waves.
-These waves bounce off the heart and create images on a screen.
+A small handheld probe (transducer) is placed on your chest after applying a conductive gel.
+The probe emits high-frequency sound waves, which bounce off the heart and surrounding structures to create moving images on a monitor.

 When is it needed?